Beaches You Can Camp On

 Polihale State Park, Hawaii

 If you’ve ever dreamed of camping in a tent on a deserted island paradise, look no further than Polihale State Park on Kauai.
 Mind you, anything that’s worthwhile is rarely easy; reaching this secluded section of white sand requires navigating a five-mile dirt road in a four-wheel drive.
 Check the forecast beforehand since heavy rains can flood the path.
-In return, you’ll find your pick of choice beach spots and Na Pali Coast views.
+In return you’ll find your pick of choice beach spots and Na Pali Coast views.
 Amenities are primitive (you’ll find restrooms, showers and picnic tables), but you’ll need to provide everything else.

-Wright’s Beach, Sonoma Coast State Park in California
+Wright’s Beach, Sonoma Coast State Park, California

 California is blessed with more than 3,000 miles of spectacular shoreline, and the rugged Sonoma landscape is no exception.
 Feel free to bring your RV to this popular site, which includes bathrooms (sans showers) as well as picnic tables and fire pits, but not much else.
-However, the nearby Bodega Dunes campsite offers pay showers and water and dump stations.
+However, the nearby Bodega Dunes campsite offers pay showers plus water and dump stations.
 You can also bring your dog to Wright’s Beach as long as it’s leashed; just make sure pets and people stay out of the water, since it’s not swim-friendly.
 As with most beach sites, book months in advance if you want to secure a coveted spot right on the sand.

-Portsmouth Island, Outer Banks in North Carolina
+Portsmouth Island, Outer Banks, North Carolina

 Not many people know about Portsmouth Island, and that’s a good thing.
 It’s perfect for camping, since there’s literally nothing on the island beyond an abandoned village and the untouched landscape.
 The fact that you can only reach it by boat also reduces the odds of having to share your beach site with hordes of other campers.
 Even better, there are no designated campsites, so you can feel free to set up camp on any spot of the beach that calls to you.